Implementing Sophos Firewall TLS Inspection Correctly

 - Do important business applications work?

-- Are there TLS errors in Log Viewer?
+- Are there TLS errors in the Log Viewer?

-- Are malware or Web Policy events detected correctly?
+- Are malware or web policy events correctly detected?

-- Is traffic shown as decrypted in the Control Center widget?
+- Is the traffic displayed as decrypted in the Control Center widget?

-- Does firewall performance remain within the expected range?
+- Does the firewall performance remain within the expected range?

 - Are there complaints from test users?

-For troubleshooting, Log Viewer, Policy Test, the browser certificate view, Packet Capture and the SSL/TLS Inspection widget are especially helpful.
+For troubleshooting, Log Viewer, Policy Test, browser certificate view, Packet Capture, and the SSL/TLS Inspection widget are particularly helpful.

 Rollback

-If issues occur, a clear rollback should be possible:
+If disruptions occur, a clear rollback should be possible:

-- Add an exclusion for the affected domain or application.
+- Add exception for affected domain or application.

-- Switch the firewall rule back to Web Proxy if this is intentionally required.
+- Switch firewall rule back to Web Proxy if that is consciously desired.

-Sophos notes that SSL/TLS Inspection Rules and the SSL/TLS engine must be visibly active for Control Center and Log Viewer to show the details.
-If you disable SSL/TLS Inspection for troubleshooting, enable it again afterwards.
+SSL/TLS Inspection Rules and the SSL/TLS engine must be visibly active for the Control Center and Log Viewer to display details.
+If you deactivate SSL/TLS Inspection for troubleshooting purposes, you should reactivate it afterwards and briefly document the state.

 TLS Inspection is not a one-click project.
-Introduced properly, however, it provides significantly more visibility and improves the effectiveness of Web Protection, malware scanning, IPS, NDR and zero-day functions.
+Properly implemented, however, it provides significantly more visibility and enhances the effectiveness of Web Protection, Malware Scanning, IPS, NDR, and Zero-Day functions.